-In recognition of grant funding, the support of the BC Arts Council and the Province of British Columbia should be acknowledged in all promotional materials, both print and online.
-The approved BC Arts Council and provincial logo and graphics standards are available online in a variety of ready-to-use digital formats.
+In recognition of grant funding, BC Arts Council and the Province of British Columbia's support should be acknowledged in all promotional materials, both print and online.
+The approved BC Arts Council logo and Province of British Columbia logo is available as a join file in a single download in a variety of ready-to-use digital formats.
+Find logo downloads and accompanying graphics standards and usage guidelines online.